 Do not skimp on the seasoning!
 For a delicious outer crust end result, we want to load up the outside of the steak with salt and pepper.
 After all, it’s just the outside that will be seasoned, and if the steak is at least 1.5 inches thick, we want there to be enough flavor for the whole of it!
-Keep in mind, the longer you season your steaks and let them sit that way, the more time the seasoning has to work its way into the meat!
-Season them at least 30 minutes before cooking.
-For even better results, season them with salt and leave them uncovered in the refrigerator (keep them cold!) overnight.
+Season them 30 minutes before cooking or right before you place them on a heat source.

 Be Grill Ready

 Don’t ruin those beautiful steaks that you spent your money on and have prepared so tenderly by cooking them on a dirty grill!
 Clean your grill after each use.
 A dirty grill will become sticky, causing your steaks to stick to it and tear.
 Just use a wire brush to clean your grill after each use while it’s still hot, and then top it off with a small amount of oil.
 Make this a routine after each use to avoid build up.